pixelastic/blog.pixelastic.com/_posts/2010-11-08-multi-tab-admin-problem.md

 quite important, and because I already did an almost identical job a few months ago, I decided to copy-paste the old work.

 So I started by opening the `domain A` zone edit page.
-TheÂ  I opened a new tab, and loaded the `domain B` zone edit page.
+Then  I opened a new tab, and loaded the `domain B` zone edit page.

 I selected the `domain B` content and copied it in the `domain A` page.
 I had